interIDEAS/Unlearning_with_Shuffle/README.md

-## Unlearning Features that are Highly Correlated with Other Features
+## Figure 2: : Advanced Model Architectures with the Highly Correlated  Features for Unlearning

-We conducted experiments on highly correlated features to analyze the effects of unlearning interdependent features.
-Features with a correlation coefficient above 0.8 were selected.
-The code for computing feature correlations for each dataset is available in ``check_feature_correlation.ipynb``.
-These experiments were carried out using the same three architectural frameworks (MLP, FtFormer, ResNet) mentioned above.

-**Key Finding: Our algorithm exhibits remarkable efficiency in unlearning highly correlated features, a capability consistently demonstrated across MLP, ResNet, and FtFormer**

-Highly correlated features in the *CALI* dataset:

-- ``Latitude`` and ``Longitude``: 0.925
-- `AveRooms` and `AveBedrms`: 0.848

-Features Unlearned: **Latitude, Longitude, AveBedrms**

-Highly correlated features in *CREDIT* dataset:

-- `NumberOfTimes90DaysLate` and `NumberOfTime60-89DaysPastDueNotWorse`: 0.991
-- `NumberOfTime30-59DaysPastDueNotWorse` and `NumberOfTime60-89DaysPastDueNotWorse`: 0.988
-- `NumberOfTime30-59DaysPastDueNotWorse` and `NumberOfTimes90DaysLate`: 0.983

-Features Unlearned: **NumberOfTimes90DaysLate, NumberOfTime30-59DaysPastDueNotWorse**

-Highly correlated features in *MAGIC_TELE* dataset:

-- `fConc`: and `fConc1`:: 0.975
-- `fSize`: and `fConc`:: 0.847
-- `fSize`: and `fConc1`:: 0.804

-Features Unlearned: **fSize**

-Experimental results are shown below.

-### Results and Graphs

 ![CALI Latitude Results](imgs/CALI_Latitude.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'Latitude' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'Latitude'(Correlation for``Latitude`` and ``Longitude`` is 0.925) feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."*
 ![CALI Longitude Results](imgs/CALI_Longtitude.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'Longtitude' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'Longtitude' (Correlation for``Latitude`` and ``Longitude`` is 0.925) feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."*
 ![CALI AveBedrms Results](imgs/CALI_Avgbed.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'AveBedrms' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'AveBedrms' (Correlation for``AveRooms` and `AveBedrms`is 0.848)  feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."*
 ![CREDIT NumberOfTimes90DaysLate Results](imgs/CREDIT_90.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'NumberOfTimes90DaysLate' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'NumberOfTimes90DaysLate' (Correlation for - `NumberOfTimes90DaysLate` and `NumberOfTime60-89DaysPastDueNotWorse`is 0.991) feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."s.*
 ![CREDIT NumberOfTime30-59DaysPastDueNotWorse Results](imgs/CREDIT_3059.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'NumberOfTime30-59DaysPastDueNotWorse' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'NumberOfTime30-59DaysPastDueNotWorse' (Correlation for  `NumberOfTime30-59DaysPastDueNotWorse` and `NumberOfTime60-89DaysPastDueNotWorse` is 0.988) feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."*
 ![MAGIC_TELE fSize Results](imgs/TETL.png)
-*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'fSize' feature using the MLP, ResNet, and FtFormer models.
+*Description: This graph illustrates the resulted evaluation metrics of unlearning the 'fSize'  (Correlation for `fSize`: and `fConc` is 0.847) feature using the MLP, ResNet, and FtFormer models.
 Our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."*